Reformatting, updating and re-posting of an article first published on March 2nd, 2014.

-Late, last summer we went to British Columbia to attend the wedding of my nephew and his beautiful bride.
-It was supposed to be a wonderful time, and it was, but it certainly didn’t start out that way.
+Late, last summer we went to British Columbia, Canada to attend the wedding of my nephew and his beautiful bride.
+It was supposed to be a wonderful event, and it was, but it certainly didn’t start out that way.

-Family lore has it that at every big, family function, Anne (that would be me) will either arrive with or manage to acquire during said event, some manner of sprained ankle.
+Family lore has it that at every big, family function, Anne (that would be me) will either arrive with or manage to acquire during said event, some manner of physical injury.
 Now, I will admit that has happened a time or two, or three, but it is not like I do it for attention.

-And in, my defence, I had not sprained my ankle for more than eight years.
-Now, for me that is a very long time.
-I had my first ankle sprain when I was nineteen.
-I have had in excess of twenty sprains (I am not kidding or exaggerating, folks) since that fateful day.
-I thought I was cured!
+And in, my defense, I had not sprained my ankle for more than eight years.
+Now, for me that is a very long time considering my habit of tripping, falling down etc over the course of my life, give or take a decade.
+I thought I was cured.
 Hallelujah!

-Try not to fall down before or at family events, but if you do, hopefully it will bring with it a new experience, some newfound courage and another road to travel (but not on crutches) LOL!
-Don’t be afraid to speak your truth, with compassion and understanding!
+But if you do, hopefully with it will come a new experience, some newfound courage and another road to travel (but not on crutches) LOL!